Muukid/mu-library-information/README.md

 ```

 This just gives a brief explanation of what the file is for anybody who opens it.
 The `...` could be virtually anything; it's usually notes such as `@MENTION ...` or `@TODO ...`.

+## Inline documentation

+From here on out, a lot of inline documentation later scanned by the tool `muDOG` to generate Markdown documentation is defined in comments.

 ## Header section